This is part of the ANKN Logo

 Why do we emphasize the pluralism of Native histories as well as Native cultures?

-Can you explain why differences in Native language shifts to English raise interesting historical questions?
+Can you explain why regional differences in Native language shifts to English raise interesting historical questions?

-If you were given a blank map of Alaska, could you reproduce the ANLC map, including correct spelling of the different Native groups?
+On the next page is a blank map of Alaska.
+From memory, can you reproduce the ANLC map, including correct spelling of the different Native groups?

 Table of Contents | Chapter 4